mspass-team/mspass/docs/source/getting_started/getting_started_overview.rst

 The standard MsPASS container assumes the use of a `jupyter notebook <https://jupyter.org/>`__ to assemble and test your workflow.
-As noted elsewhere we believe jupyter notebooks can be used to encourage reproducible science.
+As noted elsewhere we believe jupyter notebooks are a useful tool to encourage reproducible science.
 We use a jupyter notebook service to define the role we call :code:`frontend`.
 The concept of the :code:`frontend` is the abstract box that communicates directly with you as the user.
-The process of driving a jupyter notebook is well documented on many internet pages so if you are now familiar with jupyter notebook we advise you to find a good tutorial on the topic before you try to use MsPASS.
+The process of driving a jupyter notebook is well documented on many internet pages so if you are not familiar with jupyter notebook we advise you to find a good tutorial on the topic before you try to use MsPASS.